 Little is know about the maximum alcohol limits for sledge drivers in Ireland.
 Nonetheless, it is customary for Irish people to leave instead of cookies and milk some meat pies and Guinness beer.

-Whichever way you celebrate Christmas, these traditions are sure to spice up your holidays.
-When planning your way to your ideal festivities, head over to Trekeffect, plan your trip and share it with your friends and family!
+When planning your way to your ideal Christmas festivities, plan your trip with Trekeffect and share it with your friends and family!
 Happy holidays!

 Share Your Travel Experiences With Us

 We want to hear from you!
 What are your thoughts on the article?
 What did you find most interesting and do you have any of your own experiences you can you share with us to make this article even better?
 Let us know in the comments!